yoshinorisekimoto/api-learning-notes/README.md

 ## Additional Learnings
 - PUT replaces the entire resource, while PATCH updates only specific fields
 - Understanding the difference is important to avoid unintended data overwrites

+## Scope
+This repository focuses on understanding API concepts at an architectural level rather than implementation details.